7 Ways to Live Out Resurrection Day Every Day

 The culmination of Holy Week, Resurrection Day unites believers the world over, in celebration of a risen Christ who died for our sins and triumphed over death.
 For this we rejoice, because we have a hope.
 We have a future.
 And we will live with our Lord for eternity.
 Amen!

 Well, if it made us feel more comfortable and was easier, then we probably would.
 I mean, really.
-Do you wake up every single morning and remember to thank God first thing that he cancelled your debt?
+Do you wake up every single morning and remember to thank God first thing that he canceled your debt?
 Paid for your sins?
 Wiped your slate clean?

 But my humanity and forgetfulness do not excuse my sinfulness and my lack of devotion to a risen Lord.
-No, what should really be going on is a daily observance of Resurrection Day in my heart: Christ died for me.
+So, what should really be going on is a daily observance of Resurrection Day in my heart: Christ died for me.
 Now, how will I live for him TODAY?

-“What marriage has done for me is hold up a mirror to my sin.
+Many Christian teachers have noted recently how singles in the church especially find this especially hard.
+We don’t have the up-close-and-personal contact that spouses have with each other, even our roommates don't see our true selves all the time.
+In Sacred Marriage, author Gary Thomas writes, “What marriage has done for me is hold up a mirror to my sin.
 It forces me to face myself honestly and consider my character flaws, selfishness, and anti-Christian attitudes, encouraging me to be sanctified and cleansed and to grow in godliness.”